openchain/docs/docs/source/api/ledger.rst

 Ledger structure
 ================

 At the core, an Openchain ledger is a key-value store, represented by :ref:`records <data-structures-records>`.
-At the data store leve, record keys can be any arbitrary byte string, however Openchain Ledger expects a well defined structure for the record keys.
+At the data store level, record keys can be any arbitrary byte string, however Openchain Ledger expects a well defined structure for the record keys.

 Record keys
 -----------